 “To have an individual as Jared take this training to another level is huge,” said Scott Lopez, UA Local 50 Business Manager.
-“He is a prime example of what the next generation of UA professionals represent.”
+“He is a prime example of what the next generation of UA professionals represents.”

 What Dusseau represents is a confident, quiet and driven person, who wants to succeed.
 He worked very hard as an apprentice, studying and improving his skills.

 By the third year of his apprenticeship, he was a foreman for Warner Mechanical, which is extremely rare for someone that early in his career.